Importance of Sunscreen

 SPF Rating % UV Blocked

-After 30s, skin needs more protection and you should opt for a higher SPF rating.
-So, if you use a Sunscreen with lower SPF protection, it is time for a change.
+After 30s, skin needs more UV protection cream and you should opt for a higher SPF rating.
+So, if you use a Sunscreen with lower SPF protection, it is time for a change .

 SPF rating tells you the protection offered by a sunscreen against UVB rays.
 But, UVB rays are not the only rays that can harm your skin.
 There is another component of Sun’s rays that most sunscreens fail to stop.
 The UVA rays.
-While UVB is responsible for tanning and sunburn, UVA rays cause Photoageing leading to wrinkles, freckles and sun spots.
+While UVB and UVA rays are responsible for tanning and sunburn, leading to wrinkles, freckles and sun spots.
 A broad spectrum Sunscreen is a must have for a mature skin.
-It offers ultimate protection and diminishes the development of sun spots and hyper-pigmentation.
+It offers ultimate protection from UVA & UVB rays and diminishes the development of sun spots and hyper-pigmentation.

 For best results, apply Sunscreen 30 minutes prior to the exposure to the Sun.